Caravaggio - Ther Bad Boy of Baroque Art.

 Influence: Caravaggio's revolutionary style broke away from the idealized representations common in earlier Renaissance painting.
 His focus on realism, emotional intensity, and the dramatic use of light profoundly impacted generations of artists, giving rise to the style known as Caravaggism.

-1. He was known for his volatile temperament and was frequently involved in brawls and even murder, leading to a tumultuous life marked by flight and exile.
+1. He was known for his volatile temperament and frequently involved in brawls - even murder, leading to a tumultuous life marked by flight and exile.

 2. His paintings often featured ordinary people from the streets of Rome as models, adding a novel degree of immediacy and realism to his religious and mythological narratives.